jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Era of Mass-Collaboration Is Already Here

 While the antagonists are fighting it, the Internet Age and its era of mass-collaboration is already here and growing.
-I included some examples of collaboration projects below.
-You can contribute to any of them.
-Not only should you take a minute to try, you should sit back and realize what you're doing.
-Because with no managers, consultants, and timesheets, you can work will others to advance humanity with nothing but a laptop, the internet, and you.
+I included some collaboration projects below.
+Not only should you take a minute to try them out, you should sit back and realize what you're doing.
+Because with no managers, consultants, and timesheets, you can work with others to advance humanity with nothing but a laptop, the internet, and you.

 One day soon, your job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
 It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills, whose meetings, delays, and arrogance are unneeded in the era of mass-collaboration.
 That's why the fear the Internet Age so much.